sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-customers.md

 Similar to playbooks, processes exist to ensure consistent practices amongst teams.
 Processes that the TA team either drives or heavily contributes to are outlined below.

+## Post Sales Handoff

+This process occurs through both Salesforce and Vitally.
+Below is an overview of the process along with additional details about tooling automation that facilitates the process.

+### Process Overview

+The pre-to-post sales handoff process consists of the following steps:

+1. Technical Advisor Support Level is [manually assigned](#ta-assignment) on the Salesforce Account by TA leadership
+2. The account is created in Vitally automatically once Support Level is set
+3. Customer Segmentation Assignment Vitally Playbook runs to assign account segment attribute of: Strategic, Enterprise, or Commercial.
+4. Assign Scaled Success Accounts Vitally Playbook runs to check if Account is in the commercial segment and is less than $50k ARR.
+If so, account is assigned segment of "Scaled Success"
+5. Customer Lifecycle Stages Vitally Playbook runs to assign account as "0.
+Propsect", the first step in the customer lifecycle.
+At this point the account is created and all initial attributes about the new customer are assigned in Vitally.
+6. 30 days out from expected close date from the Salesforce new business opportunity, the Pre to Post-Sales Hand-off and Planning Vitally Playbook initiates to facilitate [the handoff process](#hand-off-process).
+7. Once the deal closes, the TA issues a [production license](#production-license) and initiates their onboarding.

+You can read more about each step below.

+### TA Assignment

+Approximately 45 days before closure, TA leadership will assign the Technical Advisor Support Level on the Salesforce account to determine the customer segmentation for the customer.
+Once assigned, an account is created in Vitally and segmented as a Prospect.
+35 days before closure, TA leadership assigns a TA to the Salesforce account record which is then updated on the Vitally record.
+The TA is notified of the assignment via Vitally.

+### Hand-off process

+35 days before closure the Pre to Post-Sales Hand-off and Planning Vitally playbook runs which creates the Handoff Doc template in Vitally and assigns the CE a task to fill out and schedule the knowledge transfer / handoff with the assigned TA and AE.
+If IE will be helping with the production implementation, they should attend too.

+After the knowledge transfer session, either the TPM will be introduced to the customer to being planning their production deployment or if IE will not be involved, the TA begins to plan and prepare for the [partnership kick-off](https://docs.google.com/presentation/d/1q2oPqCOO8XuCC0F2DuVdNpDh30OuIdMpKz9gNAqHces/edit#slide=id.g1e638d9bd88_1_379) and begins to prepare for new user onboarding.
+They do this by working with the AE and CE to understand how many seats have been purchased, where these teams are located, and by identifying customer contacts to help coordinate onboarding.

+### Production License

+Once a customer signs on with Sourcegraph, the TA will [generate a full license key](../../ce/process/license_keys.md) via Sourcegraph.com site admin based on the details of the contract.

 ## Renewal Process

 Finance, TA, Sales, and Value Engineering all play a key role in customer renewals.
 While the customer renewal is a single event, our teams are constantly assessing the health of our customers and taking corrective action as necessary.